-S. Kharkovsky et al., "Millimeter-Wave Detection of Localized Anomalies in the Space Shuttle External Fuel Tank Insulating Foam," Proceedings of the 2005 IEEE Instrumentationand Measurement Technology Conference Proceedings, Institute of Electrical and Electronics Engineers (IEEE), Jan 2006.
+S. Kharkovsky et al., "Millimeter-Wave Detection of Localized Anomalies in the Space Shuttle External Fuel Tank Insulating Foam," IEEE Transactions on Instrumentation and Measurement, vol. 55, no. 4, pp. 1250-1257, Institute of Electrical and Electronics Engineers (IEEE), Jul 2006.

 Electrical and Computer Engineering